wengmister/LeFranX/README.md

 [uv] pip install -e .
 ```

 </details>

-3. LeRobot classes - copy to merge with files under LeRobot's `src` directory.
+### 3. LeRobot classes

+Copy to merge with files under LeRobot's `src` directory.
 This includes new Robot and Teleoperator class implementations needed to work with the rest of the framework.

 >[!NOTE]
 > Due to time constraints and the nature of the project, I didn't develop an interface for the Franka Hand gripper since I didn't use it, but contributions are welcome!

 ## Usage

 Call any LeRobot utility as you would with the new Robots!
-Examples can be found under `scripts`.
+Examples can be found under [`scripts`](https://github.com/wengmister/LeFranX/tree/main/scripts).

 >[!CAUTION]
 >If you're comboing robots together like I did with Franka + XHand, it might be a good idea to call utility methods directly in your own python script as opposed to using the existing python implementations with arguments (for training and rollout, etc.).
 Combo robot setup will cause circular import calls with `Draccus`; I'm currently bypassing this issue by constructing train and deployment scripts directly.
 Please let me know if you would have a better method to deal with this.